-The goal of a board meeting should be to maximize the value you get while minimizing the amount of time you spend preparing.
+The goal of a board meeting should be to maximize the value you get as a founder, while minimizing the amount of time you spend preparing.
 Of course, if you don't prepare at all, you'll have a hard time keeping your board focused.

 That's why a good board deck is so important.
-It may sound odd that the slides can contribute so much to the success of a board meeting.
-But consider: A board's job is to give advice, help solve problems, reinforce best practices, and so on.
+It may sound odd that the presentation can contribute so much to the success of a board meeting.
+But consider this: A board's job is to give advice, help solve problems, reinforce best practices, and so on.
 When all of this is on topic, it can help guide you through the company-building process.
-When board members are just talking on whatever topics they choose...look out.
+When board members are left to explore whichever topics they choose...look out.

 The primary difference between company meetings and board meetings is that your employees spend every day at your company, which even the most committed board members can’t do.
 That means you’ll need to effectively and efficiently calibrate your board every time you meet.

 Hopefully, you invited these people to your board because they have relevant experience in areas where you need help.
 The calibration will be worth the effort if it enables you to leverage the skills and experience in the room to help you think through problems in a different way.